mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 We have *Before* and *After*, two seconds later we read the user from database, two seconds later, we call *GitHub API*, and call it again to get the list of *commits*, and here is the array of *commits*, beautiful.

 Now, let's look at the two different implementations.
 Let's remove the comment in the first implementation.
 So, in the first implementation, we use *callacks*, and that's why we ended up with the nested structure, the *callback hell* proplem.
 In the second implementation, we use *Promises* and we got this flat structure.
 So this is the beauty of using *Promises*.
-Because *Promises* expose *then* method, we can chain them to implement the complex
+Because *Promises* expose *then* method, we can chain them to implement a complex *asynchronous operation*.
+But wait a second, we're not done yet, we can take this to the next level.
+Later in this section, I'm going to show you how to make this code even simpler.

+Now finally, before we finish this lecture, as a best practice, when ever we're working with *Promises*, we should make sure to *catch* any errors.
+So finally, at the end of our code, we call *catch*